 Common Water Heater Problems

-If you find out your water heater is leaking, turn off your home’s water valve.
-It’s usually situated in your basement, close to your furnace or water heater, or below your kitchen sink.
+If you find out your water heater is leaking, switch off your home’s water valve.
+It’s usually located in your basement, close to your furnace or water heater, or underneath your kitchen sink.

 Then contact McKinley Heating Service Experts at 780-800-7092 without delay.
 Even a minor leak can cause significant damage to your home.

 A leaky tank may be hinting it’s time for a new water heater.